 Situation #1: Project proposal needs approval

 Project proposals may need approval both internally and externally.
-While the specific language may change slightly depending on the recipient, a standard format will serve as a good template for future project proposal requests.
+While the specific language may change slightly depending on the recipient, this project approval template is a great place to start.

 Hi [Name],